Reading time: 7 min.

 Can smoking trigger hair loss?

 Simply put, yes, cigarette smoking can cause hair loss.
-This is mainly because tobacco and chemicals found in cigarettes can damage your hair follicles and prevent healthy hair growth.
+This is mainly because tobacco and toxic chemicals found in cigarettes can damage your hair follicles and prevent healthy hair growth.

 Smoking can damage your hair in a variety of ways [2].
-Chemicals in cigarette smoke are transmitted to your hair follicles via the bloodstream, causing microinflammation and fibrosis, among other conditions that damage your follicles and inhibit hair growth [3].
+Chemicals in cigarette smoke are transmitted to your hair follicles via the bloodstream, causing microinflammation and fibrosis, among other conditions that damage your follicles and inhibit hair growth.

 How does smoking cause hair loss?